greim/hoxy/readme.markdown

 Staging Server Mode
 ===================

-Hoxy has an optional staging server mode, where in addition to functioning as a proxy, it can also serve as a direct URL which mirrors another environment.
+Hoxy has an optional staging server mode, where in addition to functioning as a proxy, it can also serve as a mirror of another server.
 To start up hoxy in staging server mode:

     node hoxy.js --port=83 --stage=www.example.com

-Supposing you launched this instance of Hoxy on a machine called `dev.example.com`, now you can either configure your browser to proxy through `dev.example.com:83`, or you can hit `http://dev.example.com:83/` directly in your browser, in which case it will mirror over to `http://www.example.com/` but still run your rules in the interim.
+Supposing you launched this instance of Hoxy on a machine called `dev.example.com`, you can still configure your browser to proxy through `dev.example.com:83`, but now you can also hit `http://dev.example.com:83/` directly from your browser, in which case it will mirror over to `http://www.example.com/` but still run your rules in the interim.

 This is useful in testing and QA scenarios where you're testing changes on a specific website.
 You can then pass out Hoxy links to various testers without needing them to configure their proxy settings.